 Speaker Type: Soundbar | Power: 252 W | Audio Channel: 2.1 / Virtual 5.1 | Connectivity: Aux / Bluetooth / HDMI ARC / USB-C

-This compact, sleek soundbar by Creative is perfect for those who want great quality sound without the hassle of positioning multiple speakers.
+This compact, sleek soundbar (plus subwoofer) by Creative is perfect for those who want great quality sound without the hassle of positioning lots of speakers.
 This soundbar will fit effortlessly into most setups, all while keeping the number of cables down to a minimum.
 With 68% more power than its predecessor, the Katana V2 will allow you to crank up the volume and really feel the roar of your car’s engine.

 It also features virtual 5.1 playback, which will recreate the expansiveness of a 5.1 speaker setup.
 While this won’t be as effective as having 5 speakers dotted around you, it is perfect if you want a surround sound effect without over-cluttering your setup.